 The purpose of tire rotation is to minimize irregular or uneven wear caused by maintaining a tire in one rotation direction and one position over an extended period.
-Rotate tires as recommended by the vehicle manufacturer or every 5,000 miles.
-Individual tire pressures must be checked after rotation and adjusted to the vehicle manufacturer's recommendation for the driving conditions.
+Rotate tires as recommended by the vehicle manufacturer or every 8,000 km (5,000 miles).
+Individual tire pressures must be checked after rotation and adjusted to the vehicle manufacturer's recommendation for the tire's new location on the vehicle.
+Vehicle alignment should be checked if irregular wear is evident.